-The Career and Internship Fairs are hosted by University Career Services are solely for employers to recruit student and alumni candidates, and for students and alumni to meet employers to discuss career and internship opportunities.
+The Career and Internship Fairs are hosted by the Office of Career and Graduate School Connections are solely for employers to recruit student and alumni candidates, and for students and alumni to meet employers to discuss career and internship opportunities.

-University Career Services events are not for employers to solicit employer business contacts.
+The Office of Career and Graduate School Connections events are not for employers to solicit employer business contacts.
 If an employer is found to be conducting business other than recruiting students and alumni for possible positions, that employer will be asked to leave the event immediately.
 In addition, that employer forfeits any fees associated with the event and will be subject to the "Denial of Service" policies.

-- University Career Services assigns tables using a complex formula that takes into account display needs, electrical needs, number of recruiters present, and competition.
+- the Office of Career and Graduate School Connections assigns tables using a complex formula that takes into account display needs, electrical needs, number of recruiters present, and competition.

 - Tables cannot be shared by employers.
 One table per company/business/organization

 - Table assignments are final.
 If an open table is available on the day of a fair, an employer may request to move.
-The Director of University Career Services will facilitate such discussions and all decisions are final.
+The Director of the Office of Career and Graduate School Connections will facilitate such discussions and all decisions are final.

 Extra Tables and Special Table Set Up